stsaz/phiola/README.md

 ![](res/phiola.svg)

 phiola *beta* - fast audio player, recorder, converter for Windows, Linux & Android.
+It can play audio files from your device or remote server, record audio from your microphone or Internet radio stream, process and convert audio into another format, and more.
 Its low CPU consumption conserves the notebook/phone battery.
 You can issue commands to phiola via its CLI, TUI, GUI, system pipe and SDK interfaces.
 Its fast startup time allows using it from custom scripts on a "play-and-exit" or "record-and-exit" basis.